petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/managing-objects.md

 {bdg-secondary}`Available Liferay 7.4 U26+ and GA26+`

 You can delete both draft and published Object definitions at any time.
-Deleting a definition removes its associated data; this including stored entries for published definitions.
+Deleting a definition removes its associated data; this includes stored entries for published definitions.

 ```{important}
 For versions before Liferay 7.4 U26/GA26, users cannot delete [published Object definitions](./creating-objects.md#publishing-object-drafts).